opengeo-tech/GeoPicker/README.md

 # Roadmap

-for details see the description in the [issues](https://github.com/opengeo-tech/geopicker/issues)
+for details see the descriptions in the [issues](https://github.com/opengeo-tech/geopicker/labels/Roadmap)

 |Status| Goal |
 |------|-------------|